irsbugs/cmrt/CiviCRM Installation.md

 As of June 2025, the latest CloudLinux is 9.6 which was released in May 2025.

-Ventraip apparently use [*LiteSpeed Web Server*](https://www.litespeedtech.com/) (LSWS) as the web server as their [LiteSpeed Cache for Wordpress](https://www.litespeedtech.com/products/cache-plugins/wordpress-acceleration) (LSCWP), currently at V7.1, has been installed as a plugin to Wordpress.
+Ventraip apparently use [*LiteSpeed Web Server*](https://www.litespeedtech.com/) (LSWS) as the web server as their [LiteSpeed Cache for WordPress](https://www.litespeedtech.com/products/cache-plugins/wordpress-acceleration) (LSCWP), currently at V7.1, has been installed as a plugin to WordPress.

 Logging into the CMRT account on a Ventraip server is via a web-based login panel at: https://vip.ventraip.com.au/login